coleslaw-org/coleslaw/docs/hacking.md

 function.
 There may be other areas where it was assumed tags/dates will always be present.

-### User-Defined Routing

-There is no reason *coleslaw* should be in charge of the site layout or should care.
-If all objects only used the *slug* slot in their `page-url` methods, there could be a :routing argument in the config containing a plist of `(:class "~{format string~}")` pairs.
-A default method could check the :class key under `(routing *config*)` if no specialized `page-url` was defined.
-This would have the additional benefit of localizing all the site routing in one place.
-New Content Types would probably `pushnew` a plist onto the config key in their `enable` function.
-This has been implemented on the branch `user-defined-routing`.

 ### New Content Type: Pages!

 Many users have requested a content type PAGE, for static pages.
 It